kkibria/slideshow-dist/md/chfrontmatter.md

     ```

 Here variable `title` is assigned a string value "`Say Something Nice`".
-Similarly, `layout` is assigned a value `TwoColumn`.
+Similarly, `layout` is assigned a value `TwoColumn` here.
 Values could be are strings, numbers, True or False.

 You can define any variable name.
 All variables can be used for templates.
-However some variable name have
+However some variables have
 preassigned purposes.
 For instance `layout` is used for controlling
 layout of the slide.

 ## Preassigned variables
 In next few sections we will describe the preassigned variables.